Sunset Brooks Nature Area

 Overview

 Sunset Brooks Nature Area is 7.82 acres of rolling woods and wetlands.
-The nature area is located between Sunset Road and M-14.
+The nature area is located between Sunset Road and M-14 in northwest Ann Arbor.
+View the Ann Arbor Parks & Nature Areas Map for location context.
 The park provides a green buffer between the neighborhood and the highway.
 It also provides a green shortcut to Bird Hills Nature Area.
 The park topography is gentle with oaks and hickories dotting the woods as well as a grove of flowering dogwoods.
 Rare and interesting plant species found in the park include redbud, black oak, wild black currant, summer grape and golden alexander.

 Park Notices